 HIV is just 3 letters, it’s not a sentence.

 BioSURE developed the first legally approved self-testing HIV test kit in the UK.
 The BioSURE HIV Self Testing Kit enables people to find out their HIV status at a time and place of their choosing.
 The test uses a very small amount of blood from a finger prick sample to detect the presence of HIV antibodies and is over 99.7% accurate.
-The easy to read result is available in just 15 minutes.
+The easy-to-read result is available in just 15 minutes.

-Their biggest achievement to date was developing the world’s first self-testing HIV test kit to utilise blood.
+Their biggest achievement to date was developing the world’s first self-testing HIV test kit to utilize blood.
 They gained a CE mark and launched in the UK in 2015 and have focussed on dynamic ways of capturing unique evidence and data about the usability of the BioSURE HIV Self Test and how they feel about self-testing generally.
-BioSURE work with all of the major global stakeholders and are helping them to develop their understanding of the role self-testing has to play in the eradication of HIV as per the UN’s 90-90-90 Goals*.
+BioSURE works with all of the major global stakeholders and is helping them to develop their understanding of the role self-testing has to play in the eradication of HIV as per the UN’s 90-90-90 Goals*.
 Consequently, the World Health Organisation released its guidelines at the end of 2016 ‘strongly recommending’ the integration of HIV self-testing into national testing algorithms.

 BioSURE is led by Brigette Bard and has a small, agile team, but 37 million people in the world have HIV with an estimated 30% being undiagnosed.
 The fact that HIV doesn’t show any symptoms until it is advanced, coupled with the stigma factor, means the challenge in reaching and communicating with these people is huge.

 In order to reach their goal of raising awareness of HIV self-testing and working towards the eradication of the virus, collaboration has had to be at the heart of BioSURE’s business strategy.
-They have collaborated with HIV charities and organisations to work together to raise awareness; they collaborate with art galleries and theatre companies that are addressing the AIDS epidemic by providing them with information; they partner with the NHS to help them distribute tests and information, and they partner with universities and hospitals on research and development.
+They have collaborated with HIV charities and organizations to work together to raise awareness; they collaborate with art galleries and theatre companies that are addressing the AIDS epidemic by providing them with information; they partner with the NHS to help them distribute tests and information, and they partner with universities and hospitals on research and development.

-*The UN 90-90-90 goals to eradicate HIV by 2030 - to diagnose 90% of people who have HIV, get 90% of those people onto treatment and to have 90% of those virally suppressed.
+*The UN 90-90-90 goals to eradicate HIV by 2030 - to diagnose 90% of people who have HIV, get 90% of those people onto treatment, and to have 90% of those virally suppressed.